 Business automation may take over certain jobs

-In the present, invoicing and billing software or accounting platforms offering types of automation are the ones resolving issues and greatly assisting users in improving their working processes.
+At the present, invoicing and billing software or accounting platforms offering types of automation are the ones resolving issues and greatly assisting users in improving their working processes.
 However, due to the Covid-19 pandemic, companies may need to look at other types of automation and artificial intelligence differently.
 They should study the variety of tasks performed by their workforce.
 Then, minor jobs could be assigned to automation systems to give employees free time for more significant tasks.
-In this scenario, new automations may even come up to complete jobs that employees would do, otherwise.
+In this scenario, new automation may even come up to complete jobs that employees would do, otherwise.
 Thus, artificial intelligence and its systems will be favored by the recent pandemic.
 Last but not least, employees should be additionally trained to improve their understanding and subsequently, control these new types of automation.

 To sum up, the pandemic has had a devastating impact on the world.
 It also brought rapid changes to the way people work.
-However, the new working standards of operating processes, the use of business technology, and different types of automation, as well as the different approach to work-life balance, will undoubtedly transform the business world for the near future.
+However, the new working standards of operating processes, the use of business technology, and different types of automation, as well as the different approach to work-life balance, will undoubtedly transform the business world in the near future.